Important Considerations

 Deployment Profile

 An important part of the installation and deployment process is the determination of the physical resources that must be assigned to the virtual machine for its proper operation.
-Skylight orchestrator 21.08 and later ships with four deployment profiles that allow it to run in small, large and very large networks.
+Legacy orchestrator 21.08 and later ships with four deployment profiles that allow it to run in small, large and very large networks.
 Larger profiles require more disk, CPU and memory to run.
 The larger profiles also have additional networking requirements.

 For more information, see Deployment Profile Configuration.